The 13th International Small Island Cultures conference will be held in St. John’s from June 15–19, 2017 at Memorial University of Newfoundland.

 The delegates will be invited to submit expanded versions of their papers on stories, ballads and island narratives for consideration for a themed double issue of Shima: The International Journal of Research into Island Cultures [www.shimajournal.org].
 Any specific questions regarding the journal submissions should be directed to Philip Hayward at email@example.com.

-We are offering two exciting excursion options.
-You are welcome to do either one or both of them.
+With respect to the two exciting excursion options on June 16th, you are welcome to do either one or both of them.
 You can register for these when you register for the conference, or you can return and register up until June 14th, as long as space allows.
 You are welcome to register other people travelling with you but are not attending the conference, such as your spouse/partner, family members, etc.

 City of St. John's Tour